-Global-E Online Ltd. (GLBE) Shares Up Despite Recent Market Volatility
+Global-e Online Ltd. (GLBE) Shares Up Despite Recent Market Volatility

 GLBE’s Market Performance

-GLBE stock saw an increase of 5.62% in the past week, with a monthly gain of 5.55% and a quarterly increase of 58.38%.
-The volatility ratio for the week is 3.93%, and the volatility levels for the last 30 days are 4.91% for Global-E Online Ltd. (GLBE).
-The simple moving average for the last 20 days is 5.99% for GLBE stock, with a simple moving average of 16.31% for the last 200 days.
+The stock of Global-e Online Ltd. (GLBE) has seen a 10.45% increase in the past week, with a 13.29% rise in the past month, and a 58.22% gain in the past quarter.
+The volatility ratio for the week is 4.90%, and the volatility levels for the past 30 days are at 5.07% for GLBE.
+The simple moving average for the last 20 days is 13.71% for GLBE stock, with a simple moving average of 24.92% for the last 200 days.

 Analysts’ Opinion of GLBE